vuepress/ecosystem/docs/plugins/catalog.md

 :::

-## Using AutoCatalog Component
+## Using Catalog Component

-The plugin globally register and use `<AutoCatalog />` component by default.
+The plugin globally register and use `<Catalog />` component by default.

-- The `<AutoCatalog />` will render 3 levels of pages as catalog items by default, and you can change the level depth by setting `level` option (max 3 levels).
+- The `<Catalog />` will render 3 levels of pages as catalog items by default, and you can change the level depth by setting `level` option (max 3 levels).
 - To index to catalog item, add `index` prop.
-- By default, `<AutoCatalog />` generates catalog for current folder.
+- By default, `<Catalog />` generates catalog for current folder.
 Set `base` props if you want catalog of another folder.

-You can use `<AutoCatalog />` in your theme layout, or in your markdown files directly.
+You can use `<Catalog />` in your theme layout, or in your markdown files directly.

 If you want to use your own, you can register your component globally and set `component` option with your component name.
 Auto catalog page will use your component.